iterative/dvc.org/public/static/docs/api-reference/get_url.md

 `https://remote.dvc.org/dataset-registry/a3/04afb96060aad90176268345e10355`

-This URL represents the physical location of the data, and is built by evaluating the corresponding DVC-file ([`get-started/data.xml.dvc`](https://github.com/iterative/dataset-registry/blob/master/get-started/data.xml.dvc)) where the `md5` file hash is stored,
+This URL represents the physical location of the data, and is built by reading the corresponding DVC-file ([`get-started/data.xml.dvc`](https://github.com/iterative/dataset-registry/blob/master/get-started/data.xml.dvc)) where the `md5` file hash is stored,